railsstudent/image-gallery-native-js/README.md

 # Testing
 Unit and UI tests are provided in this project and they can be found in `test/` directory.
-* `bootstrap.js` - stores global variables that are reused in slideshow.test.js and gallery.test.js
+* `bootstrap.js` - stores global variables that are reused in gallery.test.js
+* `bootstrap.karma.js` - stores global variables that are reused in slideshow.test.js
 * `slideshow.test.js` - test cases for unit testing SlideShow class
 * `gallery.test.js` - UI test cases for gallery page and image modal

     ### Step 1: Serve static website
-    * Open a terminal to serve the static website in http://localhost:8000
+    * Open a terminal to serve the static website at http://localhost:8000
         ```javascript
         # with npm
         npm run serve:test